2baOrNot2ba/NEC2-RA/README.md

 ## Usage

 ## Authors and acknowledgment
-Tobia Carozzi
+Tobia D. Carozzi

 ## License
 This project is open source, and has an MIT license.

 ## Project status
-`NEC2array` is still in developement, and probably a lot of bugs.
+`nec2array` is still in developement.